 It’s YOUR body.

-My goal is simply to help you develop a deeper understanding of these mysterious molecules in order to make a more informed decision about whether SARMs are for you.
+My goal is simply to help you develop a deeper understanding of SARMs so you can make a more informed decision about whether they’re for you.

 By all means, read on…